 Each time a new blog is posted, you’ll receive a notification, it’s really that simple.

 Let’s talk realistically.
 The average eCommerce conversion rate for any is 2%.
 That may not seem like a lot, and you’re right; it’s not a lot.
-But if you are just starting, this should be your goal.
+But if you are starting, ensure your value proposition is clear to achieve this goal.

-Note that factors like industry, target audience and product cost will change the conversion percentage.
-And the average conversion rate will differ depending on the type of eCommerce industry.
+Note that factors like industry, target audience, and product cost will change the conversion percentage.
+The average conversion rate will also differ depending on the type of eCommerce industry.

 Why Does eCommerce Conversion Rate Matter Anyway?

-What strategies can you implement to increase your ecommerce conversion rate?
-Why do you need to worry so much about increasing it?
-As it turns out, there are many reasons to focus on conversions besides the obvious reasons of increased income and higher visibility.
+Are you wondering how to increase the conversion rate in eCommerce?
+Why do you need to worry so much about it?
+As it turns out, there are many reasons to focus on conversions besides the obvious reasons of increasing your conversion rates and having higher visibility.

 A. Earnings

 Indeed, higher conversion rates, particularly on mobile devices, translate to more revenue.
 But, really think about it for a minute.
-A higher conversion rate increases your revenue from customers shopping online and reduces your advertising budget.
+A higher conversion rate increases your revenue from online customers and reduces your advertising budget.

 B. Increased Website Value